Welcome to the Smolka Lab!

-We study mechanisms of genome maintenance with a focus on DNA lesion detection and signaling.
-Our lab uses mass spectrometry technologies, in combination with genetic and biochemical approaches, to elucidate the organization, dynamics and regulation of DNA damage signaling in yeast and mammals.
+The Smolka lab investigates signaling networks involved in genome maintenance and cell cycle control.
+We use mass spectrometry technologies, in combination with genetic and biochemical approaches, to elucidate the organization, dynamics and regulation of DNA damage signaling in yeast and mammals.
+Scroll down to learn more about our research projects.

 The integrity of our genome is especially at risk while it is being replicated.
 During DNA replication, the DNA must be “unzipped”, giving rise to structures known as replication forks.
 While traversing the genome, replication forks often encounter obstacles to their progression, including DNA lesions, hard-to-replicate sequences, transcription intermediates, or protein-DNA complexes.
 These encounters are potential sources of DNA breaks, chromosomal rearrangements and aneuploidy, all of which are hallmarks and drivers of cancer.
 Proper control of replication fork progression is therefore essential for genome integrity and cancer avoidance.
 Paradoxically, numerous anti-cancer agents such as topoisomerase inhibitors, DNA crosslinkers and DNA alkylators, kill cancer cells by impairing the regulated progression of the replication machinery and inducing replication stress.
 Our laboratory studies how cells sense, signal and prevent DNA replication stress to ensure faithful genome replication.
 We seek a deep mechanistic and integrated understanding of the replicative stress response and its implications for tumorigenesis and improved cancer treatment.